Shopping Cart

 • 18 adults diagnosed with mild to moderate Parkinson’s disease.

-• All participants were on stable Parkinson’s medication regimens during the study
+• All participants were on stable Parkinson’s medication regimens during the study.

 • This study tested whether autologous mesenchymal stem cells (HB-adMSCs), derived from each participant’s own fat tissue, could be used to reduce inflammation and improve clinical outcomes in Parkinson’s disease when administered through a series of IV infusions.